talentedtwin/match-tracker/README.md

-To Do
+##To Do

-Allow user to edit historical matches
+-Allow user to edit historical matches
-Fix delete scheduled match
+-Fix delete scheduled match
-Scheduled matches being counted as draws?
+-Scheduled matches being counted as draws?